rackerlabs/technical-blog/_posts/2020-03-12-get-started-with-ORAchk.md

 ### Conclusion

-Because Oracle is continually updating ORAchk, you should always make sure to run the latest release of ORAchk before patching your system.
+Because Oracle is continually updating ORAchk, you should always make sure you run the latest release of ORAchk before patching your system.
 By staying updated, you can be confident that you can successfully apply the patches and that you have addressed all known issues.